Arthur Matthews (rugby league)

-Arthur Matthews (1889–?) played for the New Zealand rugby league team in 1919 on their tour of Australia.
+Arthur Matthews (1889–1951) played for the New Zealand rugby league team in 1919 on their tour of Australia.
 He was Kiwi number 117.
 He played in 3 tour matches but did not play in any tests as there were none played on this tour.
 He lived in Auckland and played for the Ponsonby United and North Shore Albions senior teams from 1915 to 1920.

 Personal life

-He was born on June 28, 1889.
+He was born on 28 June 1889.
 The son of Louisa and Charles Matthews.
 He had several siblings.
 They were Clara Louisa (b.1879), Florence Sarah (b.1881), Charles Bosley (b.1883), NR (b.1885), Eric William (b.1899), and May Elizabeth (b.1892).
 It appears that he later moved to Australia and died in Western Australia in 1951.

 Playing career

 Arthur Matthews began his career playing for Ponsonby United in the Auckland Rugby League competition.
-He played for them in the 1915 and 1916 seasons.
-He was an electrician by trade and in 1917 he volunteered for the war effort on March 16 while he was living in Thames.
+He played for them from 1911 to 1915 though mostly playing just a handful of games each season.
+He was an electrician by trade and in 1917 he volunteered for the war effort on 16 March while he was living in Thames.
 After being physically examined he was declared fit for active duty though he never went away to fight.

 He was involved in some controversy early in the 1917 season.
-He and his brother (W Matthews) turned out for the North Shore Albions without having formalised a transfer.
+He and his brother (William) turned out for the North Shore Albions without having formalised a transfer.
 Grafton Athletic protested and the Auckland Rugby League stood down both players and stated that the match should be replayed.
-It was later reported that it was an oversight as W Matthews had just returned from war service and had played some matches for Ponsonby 3rd grade team years earlier, while the Ponsonby 3rd grade team had withdrawn from the competition due to a lack of playing numbers.
+It was later reported that it was an oversight as W. Matthews had just returned from war service and had played some matches for Ponsonby 3rd grade team years earlier, while the Ponsonby 3rd grade team had withdrawn from the competition due to a lack of playing numbers.
 As a result, the Ponsonby club had granted both brothers transfers.
 The transfers were duly processed allowing Arthur Matthews to turn out for North Shore in their second round match against City Rovers.